ISSA Nutritionist Study Guide

 Tyrosine

-This nonessential amino acid is made from phenylalanine and works as a foundation for thyroid hormones.
+This nonessential amino acid is made from phenylalanine and is a foundation for thyroid hormones.

 Valine